 5. Palo Duro Canyon State Park

 Known as the Grand Canyon of Texas, Palo Duro Canyon State Park is known for having the second-largest canyon in the United States.
-It cuts a stunning image against the Texas desert, giant slabs of rock welded together to tower over an 800-foot canyon.
+It cuts a stunning image against the Texas plains, where giant slabs of rock are welded together to tower over an 800-foot canyon.

 Canyons develop from natural erosion over the years, usually due to water winding its way through for thousands of years.
 The Prairie Dog Town Fork of the Red River is what made its mark on this Texas land.

 There are more than 25,000 acres of trails to hike within the Palo Duro Canyon State Park.
 These trails wind through both archaeological and paleontological sites.
 Since there is so much history within this park, it is integral that travelers don’t interfere with the landscape and potential important sites.

 6. Pedernales Falls State Park